End game looms for South Africa's Zuma

 “This is a challenging time for our country.
 Both President Zuma and myself are aware that our people want and deserve closure.
 The constructive process we have embarked on offers the greatest opportunity to conclude this matter without discord or division.”

-He said following progress made at the talks between him and Zuma, the ANC pushed back an urgent meeting scheduled for Wednesday evening of its national executive - which has the power to instruct Zuma to resign.
+Ramaphosa said following progress made at the talks between him and Zuma, the ANC had pushed back an urgent meeting scheduled for Wednesday evening of its national executive, which has the power to instruct Zuma to resign.

 The delay increased speculation that a deal for Zuma to resign had been ironed out.
 Times Live, an online news service, quoted sources as saying Zuma would resign as soon as a list of preconditions had been finalised.

-Ramaphosa said he was aware that the uncertainty surrounding Zuma’s position was a cause for concern for many South Africans, but was confident of reaching an outcome to unite the country.
+Ramaphosa said he was aware that the uncertainty surrounding Zuma’s position was a cause for concern for many South Africans, but he said he was confident of reaching an outcome to unite the country.

 The former union leader has said he does not want to humiliate Zuma but has been lobbying behind the scenes for him to step down early.